 Union Park Pizza

-This nearly century-old pizza institution is serving takeout and delivery from its locations in the North End, Fenway, Allston, and Medford.
-There are over two dozen brick-oven pies to choose from at Regina Pizzeria, including the Meatball Pomodoro Fresco and their white St. Anthony’s pie topped with sausage links, roasted peppers, and garlic sauce.
+This nearly century-old institution has locations all around, but for the best pizza we head to the original North End pizzeria.
+There are more than two dozen brick-oven pies to choose from at Regina Pizzeria, including the Meatball Pomodoro Fresco and their white St. Anthony’s pie topped with sausage links, roasted peppers, and garlic sauce.